 The Guardians of York

-The York BID have collaborated with Art of Protest Projects to create a Street Art Exhibition celebrating keyworkers from York.
-The aim of this project is to celebrate the ‘guardians’ of the city, who helped keep York moving during a time when the city (and the world) came to a standstill during Covid-19.
+During Q2 2021 the York BID collaborated with Art of Protest Projects to create a Street Art Exhibition celebrating keyworkers from York.
+The aim of this project was to celebrate the ‘guardians’ of the city, who helped keep York moving during a time when the city (and the world) came to a standstill during Covid-19.

 Eleven essential workers, all of them York residents, told their story of working through the upheaval created by the pandemic and had their photographs taken.
-These ‘guardians’ range from NHS workers to the River Boat Rescue team.
-The images have been transformed into art by internationally acclaimed street artist collective ‘The Postman’.
+These ‘guardians’ ranged from NHS workers to the River Boat Rescue team.
+The images were transformed into art by internationally acclaimed street artist collective ‘The Postman’.
 The collective chooses ‘paste-ups’ as their medium of urban art and express themselves in the form of brightly coloured, edgy, urban portraits.

-The ‘Guardians of York’ will be the city’s first urban art project which will elevate and honour pandemic key workers.
-They will be displayed on walls around the city centre during a temporary three month installation that invites the public to celebrate the efforts of our key workers during the pandemic.
-The artwork will be available to view from 9th April – 9th July 2021 to coincide with the relaxation of coronavirus restrictions and the reopening of many of the city’s businesses.
+The ‘Guardians of York’ was the city’s first urban art project to elevate and honour pandemic key workers.
+They were displayed on walls around the city centre during a temporary three month installation that invited the public to celebrate the efforts of our key workers during the pandemic.

 Jeff Clark, director of Art of Protest Projects said “Helping people to realise the difference which urban art can make to a town or city, through its presence in York, has been something we’ve been working towards for a long time.
 To be able to do it with such outstanding artists like The Postman, as well as our homegrown heroes, was beyond anything I could have imagined when we first set out.”